yarihate/studio/README.md

 npm install
 ```

-### Running the Development Servers
+### Running the Development Server

-This project requires two separate development servers to be running simultaneously: one for the Next.js frontend and one for the Genkit AI flows.
+This project requires a single development server for the Next.js frontend.
+The AI logic runs within this same server process.

 1.  **Start the Next.js App:** Open a terminal and run: